kodecocodes/swift-style-guide/README.markdown

 The example above demonstrates the following style guidelines:

  + Properties, variables, constants, argument declarations and other statements where a type is specified should be formatted with a space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
+ + Getter and setter definitions should be indented.
+The same applies to property observers.
- + Classes and structures should be organised in the following order:
+ + Classes and structures should be organized in the following order:
      + variable and constant properties
      + initializers
      + public methods